Click for possible route/stop changes on the day of your tour.

-The Trolley Stop Store has lots of souvenirs, games, puzzles, and clothing that kids will love.
+The Old Town Trolley Welcome Center has lots of souvenirs, games, puzzles, and clothing that kids will love.

 Go ride the swan boats in the Boston Public Garden, a great tradition since 1877 and a perfect thing to do with kids in Boston.

 Also in the Public Garden you’ll find Mrs. Mallard and her eight duckling statues, based on the popular children’s book Make Way for Ducklings by Robert McCloskey.